 The relay control is designed so that you can make the relay ON when the battery charge is low and OFF when more fully charged.
 Or it can be OFF when low and ON when high depending on the values you select.
 To determine the state of charge, the relay is controlled by both the "Batt1 % Full" data (AD22) and by the "Batt 1 average voltage" (AD3).
-(For firmware version 2.0 or greater only, there is an option to turn OFF (or ON) the relay when the battery #1 is sensed as "fully charged" (as defined by program P32) Here are the six rules that govern the relay:
+(For firmware version 2.0 or greater only, there is an option to turn OFF (or ON) the relay when the battery #1 is sensed as "fully charged" (as defined by program P32) Here are the six rules that govern the relay: Using PMComm to program these (with computer interface) will make setting these easier than using the display unit.

-- a) P30 sets the voltage that will cause the relay to go OFF. - b) P31 sets the voltage that causes the relay to go ON. - c) If the ON voltage is higher than the OFF voltage, then the relay will go ON when the voltage is above the high voltage, and OFF when it is below the low setting.
-If you want the relay to work in the opposite sense, then put the ON voltage below the OFF voltage. - d)If the "BATT%FULL" settings are disabled (with display unit: by setting it to 0), then "in between" the voltage settings the relay will not change its state. - e) if the "BATT%FULL" settings are specified, then in between the voltage settings the value of "BATT%FULL" can also change the relay state. - f) The "BATT%FULL" settings follow the expected logic of the "voltage" settings: so if the relay goes ON at high voltage, and OFF at low voltage, then the relay goes ON at high "BATT%FULL", and goes OFF at low BATT%FULL.. - g) In addition, for firmware versions 2.0 or greater: when the BATT%FULL setting is set to 100%, instead of responding when the actual "%full" (AD22) reading reaches 100, the relay will respond when Battery #1 reaches the "charged " criteria as defined by the settings in program number P32.
+- a) P30 sets the voltage and Percent Full that will cause the relay to go ON. - b) P31 sets the voltage and Percent Full that causes the relay to go OFF. - c) If the ON voltage is higher than the OFF voltage, then the relay will go ON when the voltage is above the high voltage, and OFF when it is below the low setting.
+If you want the relay to work in the opposite sense, then put the ON voltage below the OFF voltage. - d)If the "BATT%FULL" settings in are disabled (with display unit: by setting the P30 and P31 BATT%FULL to 0), then "in between" the voltage settings the relay will not change its state. - e) if the "BATT%FULL" settings are specified (not zero), then in between the voltage settings the value of "BATT%FULL" will also change the relay state. - f) The "BATT%FULL" settings follow the expected logic of the "voltage" settings: so if the relay goes ON at high voltage, and OFF at low voltage, then the relay goes ON at high "BATT%FULL", and goes OFF at low BATT%FULL.
+(This is just for illustration, but more commonly ON will be set to the lower voltage.) - g) Important: In addition: when the BATT%FULL setting is set to 100%, instead of responding when the actual "%full" (AD22) reading reaches 100, the relay will respond when Battery #1 reaches the "charged " criteria as defined by the settings in program number P32.